gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

 because configuration of certificate authorities is done at the JVM level, not at the code level.
-And for an extra level of fun, we want to do it in Kubernetes, transparently to our developers, so they don't have to worry about it.
+And for an extra level of fun, we want to do it in Kubernetes, transparently to our developers, so they don't have to worry about it on their own.

 ### err, wha? telling the JVM about our CA